web-animations/web-animations-codelabs/iconpopups/README.md

 ### Open the sample site

 Take a look at the popup we're going to enhance, by opening the `iconpopups/start/index.html` file.
-This just has a few icons, each of which can be clicked to open a number of icons.
-This happens instantaneously, without any effect.
+This just has a few icons, each of which can be clicked to open a folder of further icons.
+This happens instantaneously, without any effect &endash; this is most unexciting!

 Our base site also has some boilerplate CSS and JavaScript to get us started.
 If you're curious about this boilerplate code, it lives in the `iconpopups/shared` folder.
 In this codelab, we won't modify it at all.